Upstatement/ups-public-library/src/entries/scss-variables.md

 }
 ```

+Reusing variable names should generally be avoided, unless you are intentionally updating a variable's value.
+The above is a good example of what not to do.
+At other times though, like in mixins, creating and overwriting variables can be useful.

-For more on scope and compilation, check out the [official Sass docs](https://sass-lang.com/documentation/variables#scope).
+For more on SCSS scope and compilation, check out the [official Sass docs](https://sass-lang.com/documentation/variables#scope).

 ## Variable Interpolation

 You may need to use variables for things other than property values.
-By interpolating a variable, you can embed its value in other parts of your styles, and use them as dynamic property names, inside `calc()` functions, and more.
+By interpolating a variable, you can embed its value in other parts of your styles, use them as dynamic property names, inside `calc()` functions, and more.

+#### In `calc()` functions

 ```scss
 .two-up-image {